GezaLang/GezaLang/README.md

 - **Challenge:** Solved complex algorithmic problems under time constraints
 - **Technologies:** Python, CSV; strong focus on data structures and algorithms

-### 5. Additional Projects
+### 5. Automatizations and Animations

-- **Topics Explored:** Image deblurring, weather phenomena analysis, and comparative studies of root-finding algorithms
+- **Description:** Small collection of code that I have done for convenience or just out of curiosity; might add some other automatizations later on
-- **Note:** Feel free to browse through my smaller projects for more insights
+- **Note:** Feel free to browse through for more insights
-- **Technologies:** Primarily Python, with a diverse tech stack across projects
+- **Technologies:** Primarily Python

+### 6. "Advanced Programming" -university course
+- This repository highlights selected projects from my Advanced Programming course at KU Ingolstadt-Eichstätt.
+Topics include numerical methods, climate data analysis, image processing (de-blurring), and fluid dynamics.
+- Due to academic and copyright considerations, implementations are not publicly available.
+If you're interested in reviewing the codebase, feel free to reach out.
 ---

 ## Connect with Me